yfish1/SST23/README.md

 SQLi stands for SQL injection, the attacker injects a SQL query via the input data from the client to the application.
 With this method, the attacker can read and modify(Insert/Update/Delete) data from the database.
+To **prevent SQL injection** you have to:

+   * Use parametrized queries
+   * Use stored procedures (but does not guarantee protection)
+   * Whitelist input validation (but does not guarantee protection)
+   * Escape user input (but does not guarantee protection)

 We make use of parameters in our project, this way the data can’t be manipulated with a SQL injection.